KENYA: 20-day Birding & Wildlife Safari

 $11,800 per person, based upon double occupancy, from Nairobi, Kenya (Airport code NBO).

 This trip ends in same as arrival city (Airport code ).

 If a single room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $1,625 will be assessed.

 All ground transport, game drives and park entrance fees; professional driver guide; meals and accommodation; boat ride at Lake Baringo; Flying Doctors Temporary Medical Travel Insurance; mineral water on game drives.

 Note: There may be an additional surcharge should Park and or Conservation fees increase, which often happens with very little notice.

-Airfares to Kenya; Visa fees (currently $50); beverages.; any items of personal nature (laundry, telephone calls and so forth); any services not mentioned or indicated as optional; gratuities to drivers / guides / porters / waiters.
+Airfares to Kenya; Visa fees (currently $50); any Covid related tests and costs; beverages; any items of personal nature (laundry, telephone calls and so forth); any services not mentioned or indicated as optional; gratuities to drivers / guides / porters / waiters.

 If fewer than the minimum number of participants are registered the trip can still run with a small-group supplement fee per person determined by the number of participants.